UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

   - `right_on` - The right dataframe identifying key column label.

 For example:
-Dataframe A can have a column labelled `cereal` and Dataframe B could have a column labelled `product_name` that both share cereal names.
+Dataframe A can have a column labeled `cereal,` and Dataframe B could have a column labeled `product_name` that both share cereal names.

 ---